Closed Head Injury

 When preparing to intubate, note a GCS, pupillary exam, and motor function in all extremities prior to sedating and paralyzing.

-Watch for signs of increased ICP or herniation, including Cushing’s reflex, abnormal pupillary exam, or abnormal motor exam.
+Watch for signs of increased ICP or herniation, including Cushing’s reflex (hypertension, bradycardia, irregular breathing), abnormal pupillary exam, or abnormal motor exam.
 Treat with elevation of the head of the bed, mannitol or hypertonic saline, controlled hyperventilation, and emergent neurosurgical consultation.

 The elderly, chronic alcoholics, and those with coagulopathies or on anticoagulants are at high risk for significant injury from seemingly minor mechanisms – have a low threshold for imaging in these patients.